MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

     ![The Active Directory Users and Computers window](media/0201f0281325c80eb70f91cbf0ac4d5b.jpg)

     > [!NOTE]
-    > A known issue on Windows Server 2012 R2 is that services that use a managed account hang after the server is restarted, because the Microsoft Key Distribution Service isn't started after Windows restarts.
+    > A known issue on Windows Server 2012 R2 is that services that use a managed account hang after the server is restarted, because Microsoft Key Distribution Service isn't started after Windows restarts.
 The workaround for this issue is to run the following command:
     >
     > `sc triggerinfo kdssvc start/networkon`
     >
-    > The command starts the Microsoft Key Distribution Service when the network is on (typically early in the boot cycle).
+    > The command starts Microsoft Key Distribution Service when the network is on (typically early in the boot cycle).
     >
     > For a discussion about a similar issue, see [AD FS Windows 2012 R2: adfssrv hangs in starting mode](https://social.technet.microsoft.com/Forums/en-US/a290c5c0-3112-409f-8cb0-ff23e083e5d1/ad-fs-windows-2012-r2-adfssrv-hangs-in-starting-mode?forum=winserverDS).